No. 97-1375

 1. This brief was not authored in whole or in part by counsel for any party.
 It has been funded in its entirety by the amicus curiae.
 See Sup.
 Ct.
 Rule No. 37.6.

-2. Mr. New has challenged the President’s legal authority, as Commander-in-Chief of the Armed Forces of the United States, to order Mr. New to become a soldier in the armed forces of the United Nations in violation of his oath of enlistment in the U.S. Army to support and defend the Constitution of the United States of America, as well as the terms of that enlistment.
+The amicus curiae requested and received the written consents of the parties to the filing of this brief.
+Such written consents, in the form of letters from counsel of record for the parties, have been submitted for filing to the Clerk of Court.
+See Sup.
+Ct.
+Rule No. 37.3(a).2.
+Mr. New has challenged the Presidents legal authority, as Commander-in-Chief of the Armed Forces of the United States, to order Mr. New to become a soldier in the armed forces of the United Nations in violation of his oath of enlistment in the U.S. Army to support and defend the Constitution of the United States of America, as well as the terms of that enlistment.

-3. The court of appeals’ view of the unavailability of post-discharge habeas relief could be accurate.
+3. The court of appeals view of the unavailability of post-discharge habeas relief could be accurate.
 Federal habeas corpus relief is available to persons held "in custody" in violation of the Constitution of the United States or the laws enacted thereunder, 28 U.S.C. § 2241.
-Mr. New’s sentence does not include incarceration; he was sentenced to a bad conduct discharge only.
-Once Mr. New’s last military appeal is concluded, arguably, he could be considered to no longer be in the custody of the military if his sentence is affirmed by military authorities; yet he would continue to suffer the stigma of a bad conduct discharge without the certainty of having his constitutional claims ruled on by an Article III court via a habeas petition.
-Under the Army’s theory of the case, by not having incarcerated Mr. New, and then arguing comity to avoid habeas review at this time, the Army could be attempting to manipulate circumstances so as to avoid an Article III court’s review of Mr. New’s bad conduct discharge and the important constitutional issues he raises about the authority of the Army to issue the very orders Mr. New is challenging.
+Mr. News sentence does not include incarceration; he was sentenced to a bad conduct discharge only.
+Once Mr. News last military appeal is concluded, arguably, he could be considered to no longer be in the custody of the military if his sentence is affirmed by military authorities; yet he would continue to suffer the stigma of a bad conduct discharge without the certainty of having his constitutional claims ruled on by an Article III court via a habeas petition.
+Under the Armys theory of the case, by not having incarcerated Mr. New, and then arguing comity to avoid habeas review at this time, the Army could be attempting to manipulate circumstances so as to avoid an Article III courts review of Mr. News bad conduct discharge and the important constitutional issues he raises about the authority of the Army to issue the very orders Mr. New is challenging.